Skip Navigation Links

 The IMSAI address space is 1MB, achieved by adding 4 upper address lines to the S-100 bus.
 The addresses here represent the default memory-mapped addresses and not RAM card addresses.
 For this reason, addresses are 5 hexadecimal digits with the upper digit separated by a space for readability.
 A 4-digit address indicates that the address decode does not take the 4 upper address lines into account, and will appear in all 64 kB banks.

-Range End Product Can Disable Comments
+Range Product Can Disable Comments

 0000-07FF MPU-B Control Port bit 6 The MPU-B begins execution of the firmware ROM here and almost immediately jumps to the D800 space after switching out the ROM here.
 This leaves this address range available for the system.